 The first settlement was established in 1824 by Oblate Fathers on a site three miles south of the present town.
 Priests are said to have planted an orange grove that was one of the first citrus experiments in the lower Rio Grande Valley.
-Mission has since become a center for the citrus industry and celebrates this with the Texas Citrus Fiesta in January.
-Other events include the South Texas Outdoor Life Festival and the Texas Butterfly Festival in October. ?
+Events include the Texas Citrus Fiesta in January, South Texas Outdoor Life Festival and the Texas Butterfly Festival in October.

 Mission is home to four premier golf courses: Cimarron Country Club, Martin Valley Ranches, Meadow Creek in the Valley and Shary Municipal Golf Course.
 The Mission Hike and Bike Trail runs between South Conway and Bentsen-Rio Grande Valley State Park.
 Contact the chamber for details.

 These are photos of Mission.
 Explore more Texas To-Dos for inspiration for your next trip!